jjkrasnick/jjkrasnick/README.md

 - 🔭 I’m currently working on: **My Portfolio Website using Vite, JavaScript, React, Tailwind, TypeScript, and hosting it on GitHub!**

-- 🌱 I’m currently learning: **Data Science, Machine Learning, Data Structures and Algorithims!**
+- 🌱 I’m currently learning: **Data Science, Machine Learning, Data Structures and Algorithims in Python!**

 - 👯 I’m looking to collaborate on: **An undergraduate-research project for the Summer of 2023!**